Electrical Rewiring Is An Essential Part Of Home Maintenance And Safety

 As mentioned, if your home is over 25 years old, you should have the wiring checked.
 Also check maintenance records for any work that might have already been done.

 As a general rule, the wiring in your home should be checked every ten years.
+The best builders in dublin can be found at OSHolding.
+You can rely on them to build quality houses.

 It is recommended landlords should have their property’s cabling checked every five years, to ensure the safety of tenants.